Geta/EpiCategories/README.md

 	[UIHint(CategoryUIHint.Category)]
 	public virtual ContentReference MainCategory { get; set; }

-### ICategoryContentRepository
+### ICategoryContentLoader interface
-There is an implementation of ICategoryContentRepository that you can use to load categories:
+There is an implementation of ICategoryContentLoader that you can use to load categories:

 	public interface ICategoryContentRepository
 	{